A Christmas commentary

-Six poems to follow Bible readings in a carol service.
+Six poems to follow bible

 This sequence was written for the carol service at St Johns, West Ealing in 2012.